 The max loan term for an FHA loan on a manufactured or mobile home ranges from 15-25 years, depending on a few specifics:

-Commonly referred to as a reverse mortgage, a home equity conversion mortgage (HECM) allows qualified homeowners to receive monthly cash disbursements by essentially liquidating the equity in their home.
+Most have heard or seen advertisements on TV for reverse mortgages.
+Reverse mortgages are used as a home equity conversion mortgage (HECM).
+This allows qualified homeowners to receive monthly cash disbursements by liquidating the equity they’ve built up in their home.

-The FHA HECM program can be a good option for older Americans who own their home and are looking to increase their monthly cash flow.
-Since HECM products reduce your home equity, the FHA sets strict requirements for these products.
+The FHA HECM program can be an attractive option for older Americans who already own their home and are looking to increase their monthly cash flow.
+Since HECMs reduces your home equity, the FHA sets strict requirements for their FHA HECM program.